KCurtiss5/Snowstorm/README.md

 I thought it was a fun project and there was a few ways that I could expand and improve upon it.

-### Enhancements:
+## Enhancements

 - Command line args
 - More efficient print to terminal
 - Wind
-- Random variation
-- Snow buildup
+- Snow accumulation
 - colors (white, red and green, and random colors)